United States of America

 • Anchorage: 26c / 82f

 In New York, Florida, and the rest of the East Coast, the humidity in summer will be unbearable.
-The rest of the country won’t be so humid, but places such as Las Vegas can have an extreme dry heat.
+The rest of the country won’t be so humid, but places such as Las Vegas can have extremely dry heat.
 A temperature of 80f / 27c in New York City will feel a lot worse than 90f / 32c in Las Vegas.

 In winter, you can expect the following averages: